 What to do next

 After you create the content library and populate it with VM templates, add the library to the namespace to give your DevOps users access to the content library.
-See Associate a VM Content Library with a Namespace.
+See Associate a VM Content Library with a Namespace in vSphere with Tanzu.